Earth Day to school strikes: A timeline of the American environmental movement

 [Pictured: Walden Pond, Concord, Massachusetts.]

-March 1872: Yellowstone became the first U.S. national park
+March 1872: Yellowstone becomes the first U.S. national park

 Saving Yellowstone from private development, President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law on March 1, 1872, making it the first national park—not just in the U.S., but in the world.
 Spanning almost 3,500 miles of geysers and rivers and mountains in Wyoming, Yellowstone started a national tradition of preserving natural land for future generations.